KioHQ/kiomq/README.md

 ### Development Status

-- [x] Queue with job creation, waiting and pausing
+- [x] Queue with job creation, waiting, pausing, and delaying jobs
 - [x] Jobs (serialisable directly from redis)
 - [x] Worker implementation with support for only async tasks
 - [x] Queue Events(listenes on either queues or workers)